Town of Berlin

 The Town of Snow Hill, named for a suburb in London, was settled in the 1670s as a port for ocean-going vessels.
 Farming interest developed to complement the seaport, and in 1742 when Worcester County was formed, Snow Hill was named the county seat.
 Schooners were replaced by steamboats which in turn were replaced by the railroad.

 More than 100 homes, along tree-shaded and brick-lined walks, pre-date 1875 with excellent examples of Victorian and colonial architecture.

-Towering pines, period plantings and a peaceful quite greet visitors at Furnace Town Historic Site.
+Towering pines, period plantings and a peaceful quiet, greet visitors as Furnace Town Historic Site.
 Between 1830 and 1850 this company town of 300 people made iron from bog iron ore, shells and charcoal.
-The Nassawango Iron Furnace is the core or the restored village which includes a blacksmith shop, broom house, print shop, woodworker's shop, weaver's house, gardens, museum and visitor center.
+The Nassawango Iron Furnace is the core of the restored village which includes a blacksmith shop, broom house, print shop, woodworker's shop, weaver's house, gardens, museum and visitor center.
 Nature trails and picnic areas, as well as educational activities and events, make this a family destination.

-The Ocean City Life-Saving Station Museum, built in 1891 has served both the U.S. Life-Saving Service and U.S. Coast Guard.
+The Ocean City Life-Saving Station Museum, built in 1891, has served both the U.S. Life-Saving Service and U.S. Coast Guard.
 It traces the history of Ocean City from a quaint fishing village to a large resort.
-Unusual objects from shipwrecks are displayed as is an exhibit of the Life-Saving Service on the Eastern Shore.
-Aquariums, dolls' houses, mermaids, and old-fashioned bathing suits are also featured.
+Unusual objects from shipwrecks are displayed as an exhibit of the Life-Saving Service on the Eastern Shore.
+Aquariums, dolls' houses, mermaids and old-fashioned bathing suits are also featured.